 Welcome to Part 2 of my loose series of reviews on light distros based on good old Slackware.
 After the first roundup in DWW #343 several readers expressed disappointment that Absolute Linux was not included and requested a review.
 So here we are.
 At the time it was all about comparing Xfce4 based distros.
 While we are waiting for both Wolvix and Vector Linux for a stable new release which I will eventually cover to conclude this series (both were more than a year old by the end of February 2010) I am going to take a look at the exciting blend that Absolute Linux is offering in its present incarnation, version 13.1.2.
+Go here for a more up to date review of 15.0 pre-release.

 Its creator Paul Sherman calls Absolute a modification of Slackware.
 As such it is based on the corresponding Slackware release, in this case 13.1, and uses the same kernel and package versions.